 - Geospatial Specialist

-Is There Job Demand for Geographic Information Systems Technicians?
+Are There Job Opportunities for Geographic Information Systems Technicians?

 In the United States, there were 287,200 jobs for Geographic Information Systems Technician in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Geographic Information Systems Technician by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.